thewoodfish/sam/readme.md

 ### The basic idea remains
 A samaritan is a digital state of an individual that is very decentralized and 100% owned and access-controlled by the owner.
-A samaritan can "possess" devices with its state and then programs can access that data, in a well defined infrastructure.
+A samaritan can "possess" devices with its state and then allow programs can access that data, in a well defined infrastructure.
 Ofcourse, there's more to it...